The CCACC Program

 Steven Huang

-My name is Steven, and I am a 9th grader at Sidwell Friends School.
+My name is Steven, and I am a sophomore at Sidwell Friends School.
 I enjoy playing golf at the driving range with my dad, playing tennis with my brothers, and learning about Chinese history.

 Zack Lam

-I’m Zack Lam, a junior at the Richard Montgomery High School.
+I’m Zack Lam, a senior at the Richard Montgomery High School.
 Outside of promoting and encouraging AAPI intergenerational connections, I enjoy arguing philosophy, economics, and history, and listening to music on long walks.

 NEWSLETTER